stanleymbogholi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adding execution permission to the owner, goup and other users
+Setting permission to the file hello